ucscXena/gitbookdocs/local-xena-hub/hubs-for-institutions-collaborations-labs-and-larger-projects.md

 You will need to make your data file ready just like for local Xena hub on your laptop.
 Please see instructions on [data format specifications](https://ucsc-xena.gitbook.io/project/local-xena-hub/data-format-specifications).

 You will also need to make your data's meta-data file \(xxx.json\) ready.
-Please see [Loading data from the command line](loading-data-from-the-command-line.md) for instructions.
+Please see [loading data from the command line](loading-data-from-the-command-line.md) for instructions.

 ## Load data through command line